 The sensory innervation of the upper airway is provided by branches of several cranial nerves.
 The mucous membrane of the nose is innervated anteriorly by the anterior ethmoid nerve (ophthalmic division of the trigeminal nerve) and posteriorly by the sphenopalatine nerve (maxillary division of the trigeminal nerve).
 The tongue is innervated by the lingual nerve on its anterior two-thirds (a branch of the facial nerve) and by the glossopharyngeal nerve posteriorly.
 The glossopharyngeal nerve also innervates the adjacent areas, including the palatine tonsils, the undersurface of the soft palate, and the roof of the pharynx.1 The anatomy of the oropharynx is discussed further under the “Airway Evaluation” section and the anatomy of the larynx is covered in the next section.

 The trachea measures 10 to 16.5 cm in an average adult.4 The trachea is a tubular structure that begins at the level of the fifth or sixth cervical vertebrae and bifurcates at the level of the fifth thoracic vertebra into two primary bronchi.
 The posterior aspect of the trachea is flat and membranous, while its anterior and lateral aspect is lined by 16 to 20 horseshoe-shaped cartilaginous rings.
-The primary bronchi subsequently branch into three secondary bronchi on the right and two ...
+The primary bronchi subsequently branch into three secondary bronchi on the right and two secondary bronchi ...